sbt/sbt-native-packager/src/sphinx/formats/universal.rst

         // universalMappings: Seq[(File,String)]
         val universalMappings = (mappings in Universal).value
         val fatJar = (assembly in Compile).value

         // removing means filtering
-        val filtered = universalMappings filter {
+        // notice the "!" - it means NOT, so only keep those that do NOT have a name ending with "jar" val filtered = universalMappings filter {
             case (file, name) =>  ! name.endsWith(".jar")
         }

-        // add the fat jar
-        filtered :+ (fatJar -> ("lib/" + fatJar.getName))
+        // add the fat jar to our sequence of things that we've filtered filtered :+ (fatJar -> ("lib/" + fatJar.getName)) }
-    }